ieeeupsb/workshop_ESP8266/content/interrupts.md

   // other code here
 }
 ```
 Maybe you will want to stop using interrupts somewhere in your code.
 That can be easily done with the `detachInterrupt(interruptPin)` function.
-Don't forget: the _interruptPin 0_ corresponds to the _ESP8266 pin 2_, so you can use the `detachInterrupt(digitalPinToInterrupt(2))` if you want to detach an interrupt to pin 2.
-Otherwise, use `detachInterrupt(0)`
+Don't forget: You can use the `detachInterrupt(digitalPinToInterrupt(2))` if you want to detach an interrupt to pin 2.

 [Main Menu](../README.md) | [Next](./ex9.md)